Permission Levels

 Raft Curator

-Raft Curators have access to moderate content within a Raft, but cannot edit settings in a Raft.
-This role is only available on Premium Rafts.
-Curators can also promote other Curators and suggest members to invite-only private Rafts.
+Raft Curators have access to moderate content within a Raft, including the option to create chat Channels, but cannot edit settings or manage Members in a Raft.

 Channel-Level Admin Roles